RIBA: Practice in the UK Short Course

 How to apply

-To book onto one of our Short Courses, please follow this link to our eShop.
+To book onto one of our Short Courses, please visit our eShop.

 - RIBA members